bcgov/mds/docs/verifiable_credentials.md

-# VC's in Core
+# Verifiable Credentials in Core

 The core-api is integrated with [Traction](https://github.com/bcgov/traction).
-Traction is a multi-tenant solution to provide [Hyperledger Aries](https://www.hyperledger.org/projects/aries) wallets to BC Goverment offices that want to interact with Verifiable Credentials.
+Traction is a multi-tenant solution to provide [Hyperledger Aries](https://www.hyperledger.org/projects/aries) wallets to BC Government offices that want to interact with Verifiable Credentials.

-The Core-api is enabled to create out-of-band messages([spec](https://github.com/hyperledger/aries-rfcs/tree/main/features/0434-outofband#messages.README.md)) that contain did-exchange ([spec](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md)) connection invitations.
+The core-api is enabled to create out-of-band messages([spec](https://github.com/hyperledger/aries-rfcs/tree/main/features/0434-outofband#messages.README.md)) that contain did-exchange ([spec](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md)) connection invitations.

-The Core-api is enable to send credential-offer messages to connected wallets as way of initating the [issue-credential](https://github.com/hyperledger/aries-rfcs/tree/main/features/0036-issue-credential) protocol.
+The core-api is enabled to send credential-offer messages to connected wallets as way of initiating the [issue-credential](https://github.com/hyperledger/aries-rfcs/tree/main/features/0036-issue-credential) protocol.

 ## Governance Documentation

-The Mines Act Permit VC has public [governance documentation](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-mines-act-permit.md) that should be kept up-to-date with any technical or process changes.
+The Mines Act Permit Verifiable Credentials has public [governance documentation](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-mines-act-permit.md) that should be kept up-to-date with any technical or process changes.

 ### Connection Establishment